ResourceDataInc/please/README.md

 * `in .\file` specifies the file containing the version reference

 ## run sql
-Command for running a batch of .sql files in a directory on a given database.
+Command for running a single sql file or a batch of .sql files in a directory on a given database.

 ### Usage
+* `please run sql file .\script.sql on DATABASE`
 * `please run sql in .\directory on DATABASE`
 * `please run sql with versioning in .\directory on DATABASE`
 * `please run sql include .\whitelist.txt in .\directory on DATABASE`

 ### Options
+* `file .\script.sql` specifies an individual sql file to run
 * `in .\directory` specifies the directory containing the .sql files
 * `on DATABASE` specifies the name of the database connectionString in please.exe.config
 * `with versioning` uses the version number prepended to the .sql file (e.g. 20130901000000_create-table.sql) to ensure the .sql file is only ran once on the given database